matthewjosephtaylor/epicpinbox/docs/server_install.md

 ./ipfs-init
 ./ipfs-start -ep

-# Optional depending on setup (will require a server restart)
+# Optional depending on setup (will require a container restart)
 ./ipfs-enable-api
 ./ipfs-enable-cors
 ./ipfs-enable-gateway